 Recently retired from secondary school teaching in 2013, Andrew taught biology, chemistry and science.
 In 2005 he was awarded a Royal Society of NZ Teacher Fellowship and developed the Healthy Harbour Watchers programme.
 The focus was to investigate different aspects of the environmental health of the Otago harbour ecosystem.
 This has formed the basis of the Tomahawk Lagoon Citizen Science project he now leads.

-Dr Jonathan Kim
+Dr Johnathan Kim